oracle/weblogic-deploy-tooling/site/deploy.md

 - `102` - The servers impacted by the deploy operation need to be restarted, in a rolling fashion, starting with the Administration Server, if applicable.
 - `103` - The entire domain needs to be restarted.

+### Using Multiple Models

+The Deploy Applications Tool supports the use of multiple models, as described in [Using Multiple Models](../README.md#using-multiple-models).